 All I/O signals except nRST are configured as inputs while nPORRST is low and immediately after nPORRST goes High.
+While nPORRST is low, the input buffers are disabled, and the output buffers are disabled with the default pulls enabled.

-All output-only signals are configured as inputs while nPORRST is low, and are configured as outputs immediately after nPORRST goes High.
+All output-only signals have the output buffer disabled and the default pull enabled while nPORRST is low, and are configured as outputs with the pulls disabled immediately after nPORRST goes High.